 Irritable bowel syndrome, or IBS, is a digestive disorder that affects about 20 percent of adults in the United States, according to the National Institute of Diabetes and Digestive and Kidney Disorders.
-While IBS causes a lot of discomfort, including gas, bloating, diarrhea and constipation, it does not cause any permanent harm to your intestinal tract, and can be managed with medication, lifestyle changes and diet.
+While IBS causes a lot of discomfort, including gas, bloating, diarrhea and constipation, it does not cause any permanent harm to your intestinal tract, and can be managed with medication, lifestyle changes and diet (like keeping a food diary).
 Your diet for IBS depends on your symptoms, and foods like okra may help your symptoms or make them worse.

 Okra, which is also called gumbo, is an annual vegetable in the same family as the hibiscus.
 Okra is a versatile vegetable often added to soups and stews, or eaten fried or boiled.
 Nutritionally, you can't go wrong with okra.
 It is low in calories, and a good source of fiber, vitamin A, vitamin C, folic acid and calcium.
 A 1/2-cup serving of cooked okra contains 25 calories, 2 g of fiber, 1.5 g of protein and 6 g of carbohydrates.